shafin-jadavji/ai-companion/README.md

 - 🧑‍🎨 Avatar and emotion syncing
 - 🌐 Smart home and API integrations
 - 🔒 Memory opt-in controls and data reset

+📈 For a categorized overview of what's being worked on, see the [Project Board Summary](docs/project_board.md).